Looking for things to do in New Mexico this weekend? Lucky for you, you’ve come to the right spot.

 Kayak or Paddle Board

 Enjoy the tranquility of being on the lake when you visit any one of New Mexico’s 1200 lakes and 200 miles of rivers.
 Several New Mexico State Parks have water activities that can be enjoyed.
-No boat?
-No problem.
-Inn of the Mountain Gods offers kayak, rowboat, pedal boat, and paddle board rentals that can be used on Lake Mescalero.
+Plus, Inn of the Mountain Gods offers lake activities on Lake Mescalero.

 Hook a Trophy Fish